LowcoSports founder Justin Jarrett lauds the SCHSL for righting many wrongs with the "multiplier-times-three" rule it will implement next school year.

-It’s Monday evening, and I still haven’t posted a Five Things I Think I Know from Week 3 of the high school football season.
+Here are 5 Things I Think I Know after Week 0 of the 2022 high school football season.

 There’s nothing I enjoy better than covering sports action in the Lowco and beyond.
 But there’s something special about attending a game not as a reporter, but as a fan.
 Especially when it’s a playoff game in one of the loudest arenas in sports.
 I’ve always been told how few athletic experiences can top the … Continue reading WES’s WISDOM: Seeing the ’Canes with Curry has spurred hockey fever

 The best student-athletes are those who shine with their commitment and drive every time they take the field.
 Here in the Lowco, there may be no better example than University of Miami-bound Hilton Head Prep kicker Trevor Weldon.

 Ahh, Spring Break!
 A time of relaxation and renewal … unless you’re in the local sports business.
 Because this life I’ve chosen is so chaotic at times that you wouldn’t believe it if I told you, I’m just gonna tell you and let you choose whether to believe it.
 But it’s all true.